roxma/vim-tmux-clipboard/README.md

 vim-tmux-clipboard automatically copy yanked text into tmux's clipboard, and copy tmux's clipboard content into vim's quote(`"`) register, known as the unnamed register.
-It also make multiple vim processes on top of the same tmux session act like they're sharing the same clipboard.
+It also makes multiple vim processes on top of the same tmux session act like they're sharing the same clipboard.